rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 # InfoCenter Customization Folder
-The contents of this folder will allow the interaction with the user to be customized.
-This includes adding contextual menu items, execute custom actions and provide custom forms when specific user interaction is required.
+The contents of this folder allows you to customize the interaction with the user.
+This includes adding contextual menu items, executing custom actions and providing custom forms when specific user interaction is required.

 ## Contents
 >| File            | Description                    |